App-vNext/Polly/docs/advanced/dependency-injection.md

 ```
 <!-- endSnippet -->

-The `AddResiliencePipeline` extension method also registers the following services into the DI:
+The `AddResiliencePipeline` extension method also registers the following services
+into the DI container:

 - `ResiliencePipelineRegistry<string>`: Allows adding and retrieving resilience pipelines.
 - `ResiliencePipelineProvider<string>`: Allows retrieving resilience pipelines.
 - `IOptions<ResiliencePipelineRegistryOptions<string>>`: Options for `ResiliencePipelineRegistry<string>`.

 > [!NOTE]
-> The generic `string`` is inferred since the pipeline was defined using the "my-key" value.
+> The generic `string`` is inferred since the pipeline was defined using the
+> "my-key" value.

-If you only need the registry without defining a pipeline, use the `AddResiliencePipelineRegistry(...)` method.
+If you only need the registry without defining a pipeline, use the
+`AddResiliencePipelineRegistry(...)` method.

 ### Generic resilience pipelines

-You can also define generic resilience pipelines (`ResiliencePipeline<T>`), as demonstrated below:
+You can also define generic resilience pipelines (`ResiliencePipeline<T>`), as
+demonstrated below:

 <!-- snippet: add-resilience-pipeline-generic -->
 ```cs